Academic Catalog 2024-2025

 Classified Standing and Conditionally Classified Status

 Students must meet all Preparation requirements for the M.S. in the Marital and Family Therapy Department for consideration for admission with Classified Standing.
-See the Preparation section for complete requirements for admission to the Marital and Family Therapy program.
+See the Admission Requirements section for complete requirements for admission to the Marital and Family Therapy program.

 Requirements for Advancement to Candidacy

 Candidacy status requires the successful completion of all Required Courses before the last semester of study.
-Upon review of students' course completion, the program will authorize students, who achieve Candidacy status, to enroll in and take the Comprehensive Examination.
+Upon review of students' course completion, the program will authorize students who achieve Candidacy status to enroll in and take the Comprehensive Examination.
 Candidacy status and eligibility to enroll in the Comprehensive Exam require a successful review of all graduate work by the department administrative coordinator.
-Consult the section in the catalog entitled the Graduate Degrees and Post baccalaureate Studies (https://catalog.csudh.edu/general-information/graduate-degree-postbaccalaureate-studies/) in General Information for complete requirements for Advancement to Candidacy.
+Consult the section in the catalog entitled Graduate Degrees (https://catalog.csudh.edu/general-information/graduate-degree-postbaccalaureate-studies/) in General Information for complete requirements for Advancement to Candidacy.

 MFT Coursework Open Only to those Admitted into the MFT Program

-MFT courses are only accessible to students formally admitted into the MFT Department.
-The MFT Department evaluates and designs its coursework and curriculum to provide a strong foundation for individuals who are interested in a career in marital and family therapy, to satisfy the requirements for licensure as stipulated by the California Board of Behavioral Science, and to meet accreditation standards, which results in comprehensive MFT training.
+MFT courses are only accessible to students formally admitted into the MFT Program.
+The MFT Department evaluates and designs its coursework and curriculum to provide a strong foundation for individuals who are interested in a career in marital and family therapy, to satisfy the requirements for licensure as stipulated by the California Board of Behavioral Science (BPC §4980.36), and to meet accreditation standards, which results in comprehensive MFT training.
 As a result, students not admitted to the program are unable to use these courses as elective courses.

 Required Course Sequence